tantinlala/analog-garage-robotics-sw-challenge/README.md

 # Summary

 # Packages in workspace
 - estop_monitor - Contains a node for publishing time-triggered simulated e-stop events.
+On startup, the node will immediately publish an e-stop clear message.
+After a configured period has elapsed, the node will publish an e-stop triggered message.
 - proximity_sensor - Contains a node for periodically publishing simulated proximity data sourced from a list as provided in ROS parameters.
 - state_machine - Contains a library for an event-driven state machine.
 - speed_limiter - Contains a node for publishing speed-limit states based on estop and proximity messages.